 ERISA § 2520.102-3 outlines what the SPD should include, including participants’ benefits, rights, and obligations under the plan.

-There are no specific penalties for failing to meet these requirements, but a business will be subject to IRS fines if ICHRA participants ask to see the plan document and the business doesn’t produce it.
+There are no specific penalties for failing to meet these requirements, but an employer will be subject to IRS fines if ICHRA participants ask to see the plan document and the employer doesn’t produce it.

-Additionally, the business could subject itself to fines if it doesn’t deliver the SPD to participants within 120 days of the ICHRA’s creation.
-For new participants in an existing ICHRA, the business has 90 days to deliver the SPD.
+Additionally, the employer could subject itself to fines if it doesn’t deliver the SPD to participants within 120 days of the ICHRA’s creation.
+For new participants in an existing ICHRA, employers have 90 days to deliver the SPD.

 The 10 items your ICHRA plan documents must include